Link copied to your clipboard

 Organize your financial documents

-Having financial documentation in order will ease the process of applying to any type of loan.
+Having financial documentation in order will ease the process of applying for any type of loan.
 The more documentation you can gather, the better.
 Lenders will ask for different kinds of documentation, but they will all be looking for proof of income and assets.
-Your lender may ask to see a variety of documents such as:
+Your lender may ask to see a variety of documents, such as:

 • Bank statements